 The Program in African Studies strongly encourages concentrators to study in Africa.
 The Program in African Studies and the Princeton Institute for International and Regional Studies list a number of excellent programs on their websites.

 A list of courses in African studies offered by other departments and programs may be found on TigerHub and the program website.
 If other courses on Africa are offered, these may be added with the permission of the director.

-The Program in African Studies offers four-terms of language instruction in Swahili, Twi, Wolof, and Yoruba.
-A one year-long sequence in any of these languages can satisfy two of the course requirements for the certificate.
+The Program in African Studies offers four terms of language instruction in Swahili and Twi.
+A one-year-long sequence in any of these languages can satisfy two of the course requirements for the certificate.
 Completion of all four terms of either sequence will satisfy the University language requirement.
 Occasionally, more advanced courses will be offered.
-Note: Normally students electing a beginner's course in any language will receive credit only if two terms are completed.
+Note: Normally, students electing a beginner's course in any language will receive credit only if two terms are completed.